To explore and use an API, simply:

 Changing the name of an API subscription

-1. Enter a new name for the subscription in the New display name box provided.
+3. Enter a new name for the subscription in the New display name textbox provided.

-The change to the Subscription name will be reflected immediately.
-However, the status will show 'Update in progress' until the change has fully updated through the system at which point the status changes to 'Active'.
+The changed subscription name will be reflected immediately.
+However, the status will shown as 'Update in progress' until the change has fully updated through the system at which point the status changes to 'Active'.

 Deleting an API subscription